CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-1.md

     ![](media/image_task11_step05b.png)

 ### Task 12: Build the KQL DB schema
 In this task, you will create all the silver tables, functions and enable update policies and in our Eventhouse KQL Database.
-Two of the tables ('product' and 'productCategory)' are shortcuts to the lakehouse and the data is **NOT** being copied into our KQL Database.
+Two of the tables (`product` and `productCategory)` are shortcuts to the lakehouse and the data is **NOT** being copied into our KQL Database.

 1. Open the KQL Database **WebEvents_EH** in the Eventhouse of your Fabric Workspace.
 To do so click on the Icon of the Eventhouse in the left toolbar.